 For example, you could install the first router in a room like a home office that has your Internet connection.
-After this router is up and running, set up the second router in Bridge mode.
+After this router is powered on and set up, set up the second router in Bridge mode.
 Then place the router in Bridge mode in a different room that has your home entertainment center.
-Cable the router in Bridge mode to your Smart TV, DVR, game console or Blu-ray player, and then use its 802.11ac WiFi connection to the first R6300 router.
+Cable the router in Bridge mode to your Smart TV, DVR, game console or Blu-ray player and use its 802.11ac WiFi connection to the first R6300 router.